matte54/ProjectReggie/ideas.md

 Been looking a lil bit to somehow catch disconnect exceptions, like if discord servers goes down or if i loose internet right now the program just sits there and spams exceptions endlessly.
 Ideally we would want to catch this somehow and just put in a wait timer to retry later.

+* Emoji system
+- Have woodhouse keep track of emojis that get used to most and have those to be higher chance of usage from him(this will have to be part of a statistics system)